Deebo Samuel Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 - In his one matchup against the Cowboys, Samuel's zero receiving yards total is 64.5 less than his over/under for Sunday's game (64.5).

-- Samuel did not have a touchdown catch in that matchup against the Cowboys.

-- The Cowboys have the NFL's 21st-ranked pass defense this season, giving up 255.6 yards per game through the air.

-- The Cowboys have given up 24 touchdowns through the air (1.4 per game).
-They are eighth in the NFL in that category.
+- The Cowboys have surrendered 24 touchdowns through the air (1.4 per game).
+They are eighth in the league in that category.

 Recent Performances

-- In last week's game against the Rams, Samuel recorded four catches for 95 yards (23.8 yards per catch).
+- Against the Rams in Week 18, Samuel racked up 95 yards on four receptions (six targets).

-- Over his last three outings, Samuel has 16 receptions (23 targets) for 317 yards and one touchdown, averaging 105.7 yards per game.
+- Samuel has hauled in 16 passes (23 targets) for 317 yards (105.7 per game) and has one touchdown over his last three games.

 Samuel's San Francisco Teammates